SFDO-Tooling/CumulusCI/docs/robot.md

 Because the `Contact` record was created inside the `Create a test Contact` keyword, the `&{new contact}` variable is not going to be visible to any test case or keyword that calls the `Create a test Contact` keyword.
-It\'s only when we use the built-in keyword [Set test variable](http://robotframework.org/robotframework/latest/libraries/BuiltIn.html##Set%20Test%20Variable) that the newly created `&{new contact}` variable becomes visible in the
+It's only when we use the built-in keyword [Set test variable](http://robotframework.org/robotframework/latest/libraries/BuiltIn.html##Set%20Test%20Variable) that the newly created `&{new contact}` variable becomes visible in the